Have you ever heard of using fish emulsion fertilizer to grow plants? What is a fish emulsion?

 - A clean bucket

 Using fish emulsion is very simple.
 For every 1 gallon of water mix 3 tablespoons of the fish emulsion concentrate.
 Increase this quantity with the number of gallons of water you will be using.

 That’s all there is to it to this mixture.
 Your liquid fish fertilizer is ready to go.
 Fertilize berries, bulbs, perennials, shrubs, herbs, and outdoor container plants.

-In the garden, apply the fertilizer as a foliar feed like you would a liquid fertilizer by watering plants with the solution through its leaves.
+In the garden, use fish fertilizer as a foliar feed like you would a liquid fertilizer by watering plants with the solution through its leaves.
 It’s recommended to use around 1/2 gallon per tomato plant, for example. [source]

 As simple as the process is of using fish emulsion on plants, there are reasons for using organic fish emulsion fertilizer over other fertilizers.

-- Organic fish emulsions are produced from unused fresh fish parts, and are natural resources which will otherwise be wasted.
+- Organic fish fertilizer is produced from unused fresh fish parts, and are natural resources which will otherwise be wasted.

 - They contain ample Nitrogen- Phosphorus- Potassium which is essential plant elements.

 - The micronutrients like Calcium, Magnesium, Sodium etc. which are constantly replenished and needed by plants.

 - Fish emulsion for plants can be used at any point of time as an all-purpose garden fertilizer.

 - They are mild, and there is less chance of damaging/ burning the plants.

 - It can be used as a soil drench as well as a foliar spray.
 No fancy chemical fertilizer injector needed a hose-end sprayer will work just fine.

-- They are beneficial to the plant but do not cause any harm and contamination of the environment like the chemical varieties.
+- They are beneficial to the plant but do not cause any harm and contamination of the environment like the chemical fertilizers.

 The nutrients supplied by fish emulsion make the plants stronger and pest resistant.
 The addition of lavender oil has helped take the fishy smell out with a deodorized option is available.

 One additional benefit of fish emulsion is that plants will not be overfed.

 The nutrients help increase soil health and soil microbes.

 How Often Should Liquid Fish Emulsion Be Applied?

 Since the fertilizer acts fast on providing nutrients, more frequent applications are required.